On the Nature of Attention Sink that Shapes Decoding Strategy in Omni-LLMs: Introduction

-For \textbf{Q1}, we first examine how sink tokens should be identified in MLLMs.
-Existing work defines sinks using sink dimensions, where tokens with large activations on these dimensions are classified as sinks, but the criteria used to determine them vary across studies.
-We therefore compare criteria proposed for image-based VLMs~\cite{kang2025see} and for LLMs~\cite{sun2024massive} to assess which is better suited to MLLMs.
-From this comparison, we find that the VLM-based criterion classifies a large fraction of tokens as sinks when applied to video MLLMs, including those corresponding to semantically meaningful visual objects.
-In contrast, the LLM-based criterion identifies only a small number of sink tokens and tends to assign sink behaviour to structurally defined elements, such as the initial token, rather than to tokens carrying semantic information, leading to a more stable and interpretable definition of sinks in multimodal settings.
-Building on this criterion, we address \textbf{Q2} by analysing the functional role of attention heads that contain sink tokens.
-Prior work has suggested that pruning heads dominated by sinks can preserve model performance, supporting the interpretation that such heads are largely redundant~\cite{fu2025attnnotalways, qiu2025gated, sandoval2025identifying, guo2024active, gu2024attention}.
-To validate this assumption more directly, we perform head-by-head ablation experiments, removing sink heads individually and measuring the resulting performance changes.
-We observe no consistent trend: pruning a sink head may either improve or degrade performance depending on the case.
-This result indicates that sink heads cannot be explained solely as inactive or redundant components.
-Motivated by this observation, we turn to \textbf{Q3} and analyse the representations of sink tokens themselves.
-We study the properties of their key and value representations and the relationships between them across layers.
-Our analysis reveals that value representations of sink tokens, despite relatively small norms, exhibit directional alignment.
-This directional structure enables sink tokens to propagate global information through the network, suggesting that their role extends beyond suppressing attention heads.
+For \textbf{Q1}, we examine how sink tokens should be identified in Omni-LLMs by comparing criteria proposed for LLMs~\cite{sun2024massive} and vision-language models (VLMs)~\cite{kang2025see}.
+We find that the VLM-based criterion classifies an excessively large fraction of tokens as sinks, including those corresponding to semantically meaningful visual objects.
+In contrast, the LLM-based criterion identifies only a small number of sink tokens and assigns sink behaviour to structurally defined elements such as the initial token, yielding a more stable and interpretable definition.
+Building on this criterion, we address \textbf{Q2} and \textbf{Q3}.
+For \textbf{Q2}, we analyse the functional role of attention heads that attend heavily to sink tokens.
+While prior work suggests that pruning such heads preserves model performance, implying redundancy~\cite{fu2025attnnotalways, qiu2025gated, sandoval2025identifying, guo2024active, gu2024attention}, our head-by-head ablation experiments reveal no consistent trend: pruning a sink head may either improve or degrade performance depending on the case, indicating that sink heads cannot be characterised solely as inactive components.
+For \textbf{Q3}, we revisit the attention output decomposition in Omni-LLMs.
+Since most tokens attend strongly to the sink, its value vector acts as a shared bias term added to the attention output across all tokens~\cite{sun2024massive}, meaning the direction encoded in the sink value shapes the decoding process throughout the network.